edezhic/prest/examples/todo/README.md

 Simple CRUD app with a database, partial rendering and decent styles.
-Like any rust crate it all starts with the manifest:
+Every rust crate starts with the `toml` manifest:

 {Cargo.toml}

-Besides prest you might notice another dependency - `serde`.
-It is the most popular **ser**ialization and **de**serialization library in the rust ecosystem and the most widely supported.
-Its used in almost all examples and I want to find a way to re-export `derive` macros without forcing users to use additional attributes, but for now they are imported from serde directly.

-Now it's time to get rusty.
+It contains core metadata of the package that cargo needs to build it properly.
+With this tiny config we can move on to writing rust.
 As of now prest is designed to be imported in bulk:

 {src/main.rs:1}